 Facilitator: Dr. Charles Hueber

-This webinar will introduce new professionals to the to the critical role student affairs administrators are being asked to play in managing a college/university’s response to emergence situations.
-Katrina, Virginia Tech, and the COVID Pandemic have made clear that student affairs professionals will take center stage in these events.
+This webinar will introduce new professionals to the critical role student affairs administrators are being asked to play in managing a college/university’s response to emergence situations.
+From major weather events, Virginia Tech, and the COVID Pandemic have made clear that student affairs professionals will take center stage in these events.
 The role of our profession in helping to manage a response has provided unique opportunities for professionals to serve their institution and gain valuable administrative experience.
 Trainings and certifications have become valuable tools in helping prepare us for a wide range of situations.

 - develop a common language related to campus emergency management

 - understand a process that should guide practitioners in crisis management

 - explore training opportunities that will expand individual and institutional knowledge

 Dr. Charles Hueber is currently the Dean of Students at Schreiner University.
 He has worked in higher education for over 20 years at Trinity Valley Community College, Georgia Southern University, and Stephen F. Austin State University.
 As a professional, he has worked with universities in response to a variety of crisis situations.
 He was recognized for his work in helping to form an action plan in response to Katrina.
 In addition to his service at the university level, he has served his community as a member of the Red Cross Board of Directors and as a member of the county Emergency Response Team.
 He holds a master’s degree in Counseling and Psychology and a doctorate in Higher Educational Administration.